 I understand sociologists.
-In fact, In Myself "CV error"I would not have opted for sociology as a university degree, especially knowing that devote more than 20 years advertising.
+In fact, in me "Bug resume"I would not have opted for sociology as a university career, especially knowing that I would devote more than 20 years to advertising.

 Yes, the stereotype kills me